Frequently Asked Questions

 Q: What is considered an acceptable Clinical Base Year?

-A. According to the American Board of Anesthesiology, an acceptable Clinical Base Year includes training in internal or emergency medicine, pediatrics, surgery or any of the surgical specialties, obstetrics and gynecology, neurology, family practice, critical care medicine, or any combination of these and osteopathic medicine.
-Psychiatry is not considered as an acceptable Clinical Base Year.
+A. According to the American Board of Anesthesiology, an acceptable Clinical Base Year includes training in internal or emergency medicine, pediatrics, surgery or any of the surgical specialties, obstetrics and gynecology, neurology, family practice, critical care medicine or any combination of these and Osteopathic Medicine.
+Please Note: Psychiatry is NOT considered as an acceptable Clinical Base Year.

 Q: Are Foreign Medical Graduates accepted in your residency?